 Depending on the type of assault your child has been found guilty of, they may be subjected to the following penalties:

 How long your child will be detained depends on the circumstances surrounding their assault charges, along with their sentencing.
 If it’s your child’s first offense, the judge might sentence them to house arrest, only permitting them to leave to attend school, work, or counseling.
-If the juvenile has been declared a delinquent, however, they may be detained in a short-term juvenile facility, or a long-term secured juvenile facility.
-The latter are also sometimes referred to as “camps,” and your child may be detained there for months or even years.
+If the juvenile has been declared a delinquent, however, they may be detained in a short-term juvenile facility or a long-term secured juvenile facility.
+The latter is also sometimes referred to as “camps,” and your child may be detained there for months or even years.

 If your child was tried and sentenced as an adult, they may find themselves sentenced to an adult jail or prison.
 They could face up to 15 years incarcerated, depending on their assault charges.